muratko357/Portfolio/README.md

 <img align="left" width="250" height="150" src="Images/NL_crime_rates.png"> **[Mapping Violent and Sexual Crime in the Netherlands 2018](https://github.com/muratko357/Netherlands-Crime-Analysis)**

 I have conducted exploratory analyses on Violent and Sexual Crime-VSC across municipalities of the Netherlands and neighborhoods of the Amsterdam city.
 The study produces a static choropleth map and its interactive version where locations and numbers associated with the VSC are being displayed when one moves the mouse across the maps.
+To see another version of the interaction map created in Tableau, please click [here](https://public.tableau.com/profile/murat.kocak#!/vizhome/shared/DS58Y25XY).
 <br/>